Covid 19 Omicron scare: Chris Hipkins says up to 100 people isolating after close contact with Omicron case - NZ Herald

-Up to 100 people could be isolating as a result of close contact with the man who tested positive for Omicron and spent time in the community, Covid-19 Response Minister Chris Hipkin says.
+Up to 100 people could be isolating as a result of close contact with the man who tested positive for Omicron and spent time in the community, Covid-19 Response Minister Chris Hipkins says.

 Last night it was revealed an Omicron-positive person – who later turned out to be British DJ Dimension, real name Robert Etheridge – had been active in the Auckland community for two days.